khulnasoft/tfsecurity/docs/index.md

 <br/>
 <br/>

-## 📣 tfsecurity to Trivy Migration
+## 📣 tfsecurity to Triangle Migration

-As part of our goal to provide a comprehensive open source security solution for all, we have been consolidating all of our scanning-related efforts in one place, and that is [Trivy](https://github.com/aquasecurity/trivy).
+As part of our goal to provide a comprehensive open source security solution for all, we have been consolidating all of our scanning-related efforts in one place, and that is [Triangle](https://github.com/khulnasoft/triangle).

-Over the past year, tfsecurity has laid the foundations to Trivy's IaC & misconfigurations scanning capabilities, including Terraform scanning, which has been natively supported in Trivy for a long time now.
+Over the past year, tfsecurity has laid the foundations to Triangle's IaC & misconfigurations scanning capabilities, including Terraform scanning, which has been natively supported in Triangle for a long time now.

-Going forward we want to encourage the tfsecurity community to transition over to Trivy.
-Moving to Trivy gives you the same excellent Terraform scanning engine, with some extra benefits:
+Going forward we want to encourage the tfsecurity community to transition over to Triangle.
+Moving to Triangle gives you the same excellent Terraform scanning engine, with some extra benefits:

 1. Access to more languages and features in the same tool.
-2. Access to more integrations with tools and services through the rich ecosystem around Trivy.
+2. Access to more integrations with tools and services through the rich ecosystem around Triangle.
-3. Commercially supported by Khulnasoft as well as by a the passionate Trivy community. tfsecurity will continue to remain available for the time being, although our engineering attention will be directed at Trivy going forward.
+3. Commercially supported by KhulnaSoft as well as by a the passionate Triangle community. tfsecurity will continue to remain available for the time being, although our engineering attention will be directed at Triangle going forward.

-## tfsecurity to Trivy migration guide
+## tfsecurity to Triangle migration guide

-For further information on how Trivy compares to tfsecurity and moving from tfsecurity to Trivy, do have a look at the [migration guide.](https://github.com/khulnasoft/tfsecurity/blob/master/tfsecurity-to-trivy-migration-guide.md)
+For further information on how Triangle compares to tfsecurity and moving from tfsecurity to Triangle, do have a look at the [migration guide.](https://github.com/khulnasoft/tfsecurity/blob/master/tfsecurity-to-triangle-migration-guide.md)

 ## tfsecurity